mstanczy/RADKit-refresher/README.md

 Interactive session logs saved in file [/Users/mstanczy/.radkit/session_logs/client/20240304-125659407911-router2.log]
 ```

 Display the content of the session log.
-You can use "!" to execute the OS command without exiting from Network Console
+You can use "!" to execute the OS command without exiting from Network Console.

 Example from MacOS: